We Keep Looking Forward

 • 100% of lambs are free from mulesing

-• 57% of pigs are free from teeth clipping
+• 100% of pigs raised are free from teeth clipping

-• 29% of pigs are free from tail docking
+• 46% of pigs raised are free from tail docking

 • 0% of chickens are beak conditioned